jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 ## How do commissioned economic impact studies differ from academic research?

-Proposed stadium projects are frequently accompanied by commissioned economic/fiscal impact reports, often referred to as "studies"; however, the estimates they present are not comparable to objective peer-reviewed studies conducted by academic researchers, which consistently find limited economic impacts.
-These forecasts are created by consultants hired by project advocates seeking to bolster their case for public subsidies; thus the seemingly independent assessments present motivated analysis with the goal of promoting the desired stadium project.
+Proposed stadium projects are frequently accompanied by commissioned economic/fiscal impact reports.
+Though they are often referred to as "studies," the estimates they present are not comparable to objective peer-reviewed studies conducted by academic researchers, which consistently find limited economic impacts.
+These forecasts are created by consultants hired by project advocates seeking to bolster their case for public subsidies; thus, the seemingly independent assessments present motivated analysis with the goal of promoting the desired stadium project.

 Commissioned reports are typically forward-looking, based on a host of assumptions about what *might* happen in the future.
 This isn't how economic researchers study economic effects.
-Academic research is retrospective in nature, examining the experiences of past stadium projects based on demonstrated outcomes.
-These studies consistently find no positive economic effects.
-Though private consulting reports almost always project strong economic outcomes, the positive effects are not observable in retrospective academic reviews.
+Social science research is retrospective in nature, examining the experiences of past stadium projects based on demonstrated outcomes, and retrospective studies consistently find no positive economic effects.
+Private consulting reports almost always forecast large economic benefits, even though positive outcomes are rarely observed in historical experiences.

 The reality is that there is no reliable method for projecting the future economic outcomes of stadium projects---it simply does not exist.
 Any consultant who claims to project positive economic returns should be asked to provide examples of past analyses of stadium projects that produced reliable forecasts.
 Until such a tool is developed, policymakers should rely on the results of academic economic studies that consistently demonstrate that sports venues do not generate significant economic benefits.

 **Related research:**
 - *This One Will Be Different*, [Chapter 11](https://doi.org/10.1093/9780197820247.003.0011) by J.C.
 Bradbury
-- [Suggestions for the Needed Standardization of Determining the Local Economic Impact of Professional Sports”](https://doi.org/10.1177/0891242416636685) by Robert W. Wassmer, Ryan S. Ong, and Geoffrey Propheter
+- [Suggestions for the Needed Standardization of Determining the Local Economic Impact of Professional Sports](https://doi.org/10.1177/0891242416636685) by Robert W. Wassmer, Ryan S. Ong, and Geoffrey Propheter
 - [The Use and Misuse of Economic Impact Analysis](https://doi.org/10.1177/0193723501251003) by Ian Hudson
 - [Analysis of Sports Facilities and Events: Eleven Sources of Misapplication](https://doi.org/10.1123/jsm.9.1.14) by John A. Crompton
 - [Estimating the Fiscal Impact of Stadium Developments: Evaluating a Pro Forma Model](https://journals.sagepub.com/doi/10.1177/10911421231199517) by Robert Baumann and J.C.
 Bradbury